jie-jw-wu/ldm-framework/README.md

 # LDM-framework
 This repository contains the code for LDM: a Launch Decision-Making framework that predicts launch decisions for online controlled experiments (a.k.a.
 A/B testing) using Multi-Criteria Decision-Making.

 The pre-print PDF of the paper is included in the repository.
-Here is the SSRN link of the pre-print PDF: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4072566
+Here is the link to the PDF: https://github.com/jie-jw-wu/ldm-framework/blob/main/1-s2.0-S0950584922002245-main.pdf (SSRN link: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4072566)

 The formal publication is included in the reference below.